codernineteen/rendering-archive/project-2024/renderer-dev/vulkan-related/vulkan-tutorial/uniform-buffers/Descriptor layout and buffer.md

-To move one 3d graphics, we need concept of spaces (model , view and projection space in general).
+To move on 3d graphics, we need concept of spaces (model , view and projection space in general).
 The matrices of these spaces is requred to be shared between shaders, thus we need to set it as global.
 What is global in shader?  it is uniform variable!